-The College of Business and Communication offers the Master of Science in Business Communication.
+The School of Business offers the Master of Science in Business Communication.
 This interdisciplinary master's program is designed to promote the communication competencies needed in the business arena.
 Students with interests in management, healthcare, advertising, public relations, sales, and human resources are among those who should benefit from completion of this degree program.

-This program is taught on evenings and Saturdays using an accelerated format.
-All graduate courses in the program curriculum require students to attend six four-hour class meetings per course.
+This program is taught in the evenings and online using an accelerated format.
+All face-to-face graduate courses in the program curriculum require students to attend six four-hour class meetings per course.

 For the general admission requirements and other pertinent information, please consult the Graduate Application and Admission section in this catalog.
-In all cases, the application process requires the student to complete and submit a graduate application, two letters of reference, and a two-page personal essay.
+In all cases, the application process requires the student to complete and submit a graduate application, two letters of reference, a two-page personal essay, and a current resume.

 Students may be admitted into the MSBC program for any session, but completed applications must be received three weeks prior to the session start date.

 Successful applicants to the Master of Science in Business Communication ordinarily must have a cumulative GPA for all prior college-level course work of 3.00 or higher on a 4.00 scale.
 Those with a GPA below 3.00 may be considered given extenuating circumstances (e.g., significant improvement in the last 60 hours of undergraduate coursework or superior work record).

-Applicants with a GPA for all prior college-level course work below 2.80 are required to submit GRE or GMAT scores, in addition to the other materials listed above, before the application will be considered.
-For students submitting scores, the minimum GRE scores are 500 on verbal and 400 on quantitative.
-The minimum GMAT score for admission to the program is 450.
+Applicants with a GPA for all prior college-level course work below 2.80 may be required to submit GRE or GMAT scores, in addition to the other materials listed above, before the application will be considered.
+For students submitting scores, the minimum GRE scores are 152 on verbal and 152 on quantitative.
+The minimum GMAT score for admission to the program is 550.

 Early Admission to the Master of Science in Business Communication Program

-The College of Business and Communication provides an opportunity for high achieving undergraduates at Spalding University, who are majoring in Business or Communication, to apply for early admission to the Master of Science in Business Communication program.
+The School of Business provides an opportunity for high achieving undergraduates at Spalding University, who are majoring in Business or Communication, to apply for early admission to the Master of Science in Business Communication program.
 Students interested in this program should consult their advisors early in their second year of school.